sys3545/Prototype_Arduino_CANSAT/README.md

 - Print the illumination value transmitted from Satellite.
 - Command Satellite to fold its wing stably.

+# Version
 Released version 0.0.0 (2020 08 01)
+Released version 0.0.1 (2020 08 03)
+- Test Serial with Arduino and Ground_Control by using USB port (COM3)